Gangsta-Muffin/YT_Livestream-Notification-Discord/README.md

 - Get your own Youtube API key <a href="https://console.cloud.google.com/apis/dashboard">here</a>

 <h3>NOTICE</h3>
 This version of the code is set up to be available for all users.
 Due to YouTube Data API's limitations, you can only request this data (`search()` live.py; line 48) 100 times per day (1 request = 100 units, quote = 10.000 units/day).
-If you wish to recieve a higher quote, you can contact YouTube Data API <a href="">here</a>
+If you wish to recieve a higher quote, you can contact YouTube Data API <a href="https://support.google.com/youtube/contact/yt_api_form">here</a>.
+Please note that applying for a higher quote doesn't guarantee that you will recieve it!

+<h2>Setup</h2>

+To set the code up properly, you will need to retrieve the id for your discord announcement channel.
+To do so, make sure you have `Developer Mode` enabled within the `Advanced` category in the settings.
+From here on out you can right click any channel or guild and select `Copy ID` to get the id of that object.